antixenoinitiative/axiwiki/shipbuildtheory.md

 **Alternatives:**

-- Monstered Experimental - provides a little extra juice when needed, at the cost of slightly worse thermals.
+- Monstered Experimental - provides a little extra juice when needed, at the cost of slightly worse passive thermals.
-- Low Emissions blueprint with Monstered experimental - A high grade of LE can allow a ship to idle under 20% heat.
-- Overcharged blueprint  - should only be used when absolutely necessary, and to the lowest grade possible.
+- Overcharged blueprint  - use when necessary.

 ## Thrusters